JustinLove/elements_of_surprise/readme.md

 Append to `mods/elements_of_surprise/files/material_xml_list.lua` if you have new material definitions.

-Random mode materials to shuffle primarily come from the tables in standard potions.
+Random mode materials-to-shuffle primarily come from the tables in standard potions.
 If you want something not in potions append to `mods/elements_of_surprise/files/extra_materials.lua`

 Mods wishing to know the mapping can